Dakshjain54/BMW-India/README.md

-# 🚗 BMW India Full Stack Web Application
+# 🚗 BMW India Web Application

 This project is a **BMW India inspired web application** that showcases different BMW car models and allows users to explore car details and comparisons.